Dental Emergency & Dental Trauma Management

 At the Endodontic Group, we’re experts in managing dental trauma of the teeth and jaws.
-If you are ever unfortunate enough to suffer a traumatic event, we’ll endeavour to see you on the same day to manage the situation appropriately.
+If you are ever unfortunate enough to suffer a traumatic event, we’ll endeavour to see you as soon as possible to manage the situation appropriately.

 Sometimes teeth get knocked and while it’s important that you don’t panic, it’s also important that dental trauma is managed the right way and as promptly as possible.